kexiZeroing/FE-Learning-notes/knowledge/javascript/promise, async-await.md

 });
 ```

-`Promise.allSettled()` method returns a promise that resolves after all of the given promises have either fulfilled or rejected, with an array of objects that each describes the outcome of each promise.
+`Promise.allSettled()` method (in ES2020) returns a promise that resolves after all of the given promises have either fulfilled or rejected, with an array of objects that each describes the outcome of each promise.

 ```javascript
 Promise.allSettled([